Missing features

 That’s a different conversation.
 Revenue impact and importance ratings help product teams prioritize based on business value, not just gut feeling or who speaks loudest.

-Here’s where missing feature tracking really shines: when a feature ships, Rizer automatically moves affected deals to Ready for callback.
+Here’s where missing feature tracking really shines: when a feature is implemented, Rizer automatically moves affected deals to Ready for callback.

 Without tracking, you’d have to manually remember which deals wanted which features and reach out one by one.
 With tracking, it happens automatically.
-Ship the feature, get the list, start the conversations.
+Implement the feature, get the list, start the conversations.

-The main view of your feature gap data lives at Reports > Missing Features.
+The main view of your feature gap data lives at Features inside the main menu.

 The report displays a table with your missing features:

-Status — Current development status of the feature (Unplanned, Planned, In Progress, Completed, Won’t Implement).
+• Status — Current development status of the feature (Unplanned, Planned, Implemented, Rejected).

 The report is sortable.
-Click column headers to sort by value (highest impact features), importance (most critical to prospects), or status (see what’s in progress).
+Click column headers to sort by value (highest impact features), importance (most critical to prospects), or status.

 Narrow down the data: